I Am Not the Christ: Pastoral Identity in View of the Cross

 Dr. C.D.
 “Jimmy” Agan III, Senior Pastor, Intown Community Church, Atlanta, Georgia

 Very practical insight into the life and struggles of pastoral ministry.
 McKay’s vulnerability is appealing as he offers wisdom gained from being an ongoing learner who knows he doesn’t have it all together.
 I heartily endorse this hands-on resource for anyone in pastoral ministry.

 Stu Batstone, Sonship Gospel Mentor, Serge: Grace at the Fray

 About the Author

-McKay Caston (DMin, PhD) served as a pastor for nearly thirty years before transitioning to teach on the faculty and lead the Doctor of Ministry program in Gospel Renewal and Pastoral Leadership for Metro Atlanta Seminary.
+McKay Caston (DMin, PhD) served as a pastor for twenty-six years before transitioning to teach theology and homiletics, lead the Doctor of Ministry program in Gospel Renewal and Pastoral Leadership, and direct the church planting residency for Metro Atlanta Seminary.
 The aim of his ministry is helping people come alive to the wonder, beauty, and transforming power of God’s grace by living all of life tethered to the cross of the risen and reigning Jesus.
 When not writing or teaching, McKay enjoys spending time at home with his family and hiking the mountains of north Georgia.